curl/everything-curl/curl-users.md

 ### Open Source

-The project being Open Source and very liberally licensed means that just about anyone can re-distribute curl in source format or built into binary form.
+The project being Open Source and very liberally licensed means that just about anyone can redistribute curl in source format or built into binary form.

 ### Counting downloads

-The curl command line tool and the libcurl library are available for download for most operating systems via the curl web site, they are provided via third party installers to a bunch and and they come installed by default with yet more operating systems.
+The curl command-line tool and the libcurl library are available for download for most operating systems via the curl web site, they are provided via third party installers to a bunch and and they come installed by default with yet more operating systems.
 This makes counting downloads from the curl web site